MyNimrod/AI-principles-and-Techniques/Course_Project/README.md

     node = Node('Addis Ababa')
     ```

+4. **SearchSolver Class**: Solves the problem using the specified search strategy.
+    ```python
+    solver = SearchSolver(visit_ethiopia, 'Addis Ababa', 'Shire', strategy='bfs')
+    final_node = solver.solve()
+    if final_node is not None:
+        print("Breadth First Search Solution:", final_node.solution())
+    else:
+        print("Path does not exist")

+    solver = SearchSolver(visit_ethiopia, 'Addis Ababa', 'Shire', strategy='dfs')
+    final_node = solver.solve()
+    if final_node is not None:
+        print("Depth First Search Solution:", final_node.solution())
+    else:
+        print("Path does not exist")
+    ```

 ## Running the Code

 To run the code, create a Python script and include the provided classes and graph definition.
-You can then instantiate a problem and explore the state space using the defined methods.
+You can then instantiate a problem and explore the state space using the defined methods and strategies.

 ## Example